felt/js-sdk/docs/api/types/interfaces/LayersGetLayerResponse.md

-The response from the `layers.getLayer` method.
+The response from the `getLayer` method.
 If the layer doesn't exist, the response will be `null`.

 ## Extends